SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

 3) Follow the prompts to create your personal account.
 During sign up, you'll be asked to verify your email address.
 Without a verified email address, you won't be able to complete some basic GitHub tasks, such as creating a repository.

-## Connect to this BioDiv-git account.
+## Connect to this BioDiv-git account
 From your personal account, go to the top right icon, click and choose "add account".
 Enter the log in info May gives you for the BioDiv-git account.
 After this is done, you should be able to click the icon at anypoint and toggle between the two accounts.

+# Using GitHub
 ## Forking to display personal repo in BioDiv-git (or vice versa)
 Forking essentially creates a clone of a repository from another account in your own repository for easy access.
 If I want to make sure my code for a project is accessible on BioDiv-git: